-&lt;sup>26 Richard L. Revesz et al., Best Cost Estimate of Greenhouse Gases, 357 Science 6352 (2017) (explaining that, even after Trump's Executive Order, the social cost of greenhouse gas estimate of around \$50 per ton of carbon dioxide is still the best estimate).
+26 Richard L. Revesz et al., Best Cost Estimate of Greenhouse Gases, 357 Science 6352 (2017) (explaining that, even after Trump's Executive Order, the social cost of greenhouse gas estimate of around \$50 per ton of carbon dioxide is still the best estimate).

-&lt;sup>27 See, e.g., Richard L. Revesz et al., Global Warming: Improve Economic Models of Climate Change, 508 NATURE 173 (2014) (explaining that current estimates omit key damage categories and, therefore, are very likely underestimates).
+27 See, e.g., Richard L. Revesz et al., Global Warming: Improve Economic Models of Climate Change, 508 NATURE 173 (2014) (explaining that current estimates omit key damage categories and, therefore, are very likely underestimates).
+See also Tamma Carleton et al., Valuing the Global Mortality Consequences of Climate Change Accounting for Adaptation Costs and Benefits (Becker Friedmand Inst.
+Working Paper No. 2018-51) (finding substantial willingness to pay to avoid just climate-related mortalities).

-&lt;sup>28 RIA at 43.
-EPA further claims that the reasons for a domestic-only perspective is (1) because authority to regulate only extends to U.S. residents, and (2) because of the assumption that most domestic policies will have negligible effects on foreign welfare.
-Id. at 168, n.83.
-The second reason given is patently false in the case of climate regulation.
-The first reason given is inapposite in the case of climate regulation: the boundaries of U.S. regulatory jurisdiction in no way changes the fact that U.S. interests in preventing climate change are inextricably bound with foreign countries, through our interconnected economy, our national security, and reciprocity.

-value-including EPA's approach-are unreliable, incomplete, and inconsistent with Circular A-4.
+28 RIA at 4-3.
+EPA further claims that the reasons for a domestic-only perspective is (1) because authority to regulate only extends to U.S. residents, and (2) because of the assumption that most domestic policies will have negligible effects on foreign to the Regulatory Impact Analysis.29 EPA is wrong.
+Not only is it inconsistent with Circular A-4, best economic practices, and statutory requirements to fail to estimate the global damages of U.S. greenhouse gas emissions in regulatory analyses, but existing methods for estimating a "domestic-only" value-including EPA's approach-are unreliable, incomplete, and inconsistent with Circular A-4.
 EPA's domestic-only estimate inappropriately relies on models never built for the purpose of calculating regional damages, ignores recent literature on significant U.S. climate damages, and fails to reflect international spillovers to the United States, U.S. benefits from foreign reciprocal actions, and the extraterritorial interests of U.S. citizens including financial interests and altruism.
 At the same time, EPA inconsistently counts in full the portion of alleged cost savings that will ultimately accrue to foreign owners or foreign customers of U.S. firms.
+The arbitrary limitation of EPA's "domestic-only" focus is highlighted by the fact that the regulatory impact analysis reports that the social cost of greenhouse gas estimates actually only cover effects to the contiguous 48 states, meaning some of the most climate-vulnerable areas of the United States-Alaska, Hawaii, Puerto Rico, other island and maritime territories, and military bases located outside U.S. borders-are all omitted.

-A Global Estimate of Climate Damages Is Required by the Clean Air Act
+A Global Estimate of Climate Damages Is Required by the Clean Air Act30

-Section 111 of the Clean Air Act charges EPA with protecting public health and welfare, where "welfare" is defined to include "effects on . . . weather . . . and climate."
+Section 111 of the Clean Air Act charges EPA with protecting public health and welfare, 31 where "welfare" is defined to include "effects on . . . weather . . . and climate."
 When interpreting similar language in Section 202 of the Clean Air Act, the Supreme Court found "there is nothing counterintuitive to the notion that EPA can curtail the emission of substances that are putting the global climate out of kilter."
 When industry challenged another EPA climate program by arguing that the Clean Air Act "was concerned about local, not global effects," the U.S. Court of Appeals for the D.C.
 Circuit had "little trouble disposing of Industry Petitioners' argument that the [Clean Air Act's prevention of significant deterioration] program is specifically focused solely on localized air pollution," finding instead that the statute was "meant to address a much broader range of harms," including "precisely the types of harms caused by greenhouse gases."